 \section{Introduction}

 Applied economists routinely test their models for the presence of structural change.
 If the evidence supports it, a threshold model is constructed and one needs to detect the thresholds (also called break points) at which to split the sample.
 The threshold variable may be an element of regressors.
 One such example is the well-known threshold autoregressive model (see Tong, 2012).
-Sometimes the threshold variable is simply the index of observed samples (eg. time in a time series model) and the model is commonly referred to as the change point model or segmented regression (see Yao and Au, 1989, Perron, 2006, Fearnhead and Vasileiou, 2009).
+Sometimes the threshold variable is simply the index of observed samples (eg. time in a time series model) and the model is commonly referred to as the change point model or segmented regression model (see Yao and Au, 1989, Perron, 2006, Fearnhead and Vasileiou, 2009).

-In this paper we focus on the setting where multiple thresholds exist which is a much more challenging problem than a single break-point detection (Hansen, 2000).
+In this paper we focus on the setting of multiple thresholds which is a much more challenging problem than a single break-point detection (Hansen, 2000).
 A number of issues arise in the presence of multiple change points.
 These include the determination of the number of breaks, estimation of the thresholds given the number, and statistical analysis of the resulting estimators.
-There exists a rich literature devoted to this field.
+There exists a rich literature on this subject.
 For example, Inclan and Tiao (1994) identified multiple change-points of variance using the iterated cumulative sum of squares (ICSS) algorithm.
 Bai and Perron (2003) developed the dynamic programming principle for the estimation of multiple change-points in linear regression.
 Following the familiar idea of penalized estimation, Harchaoui and L\'{e}vy-Leduc (2010) used the least absolute shrinkage and selection operator (LASSO) algorithm to estimate the locations of multiple change-points, in one-dimensional piecewise constant signals.
-Similarly, Davis et al. (2006) proposed a genetic algorithm to detect multiple break points, and Jin, Shi and Wu (2013) considered non-concave penalty functions including the smoothly clipped absolute deviation (SCAD) penalty and minimax concave penalty (MCP) penalty in piecewise stationary autoregressive processes. { However, computational procedure and theoretical justification in Jin, Shi and Wu (2013) cannot be easily extended to survival analysis.
+Davis et al. (2006) proposed a genetic algorithm to detect multiple break points, while recently Jin, Shi and Wu (2013) considered non-concave penalty functions including the smoothly clipped absolute deviation (SCAD) penalty and minimax concave penalty (MCP) penalty in piecewise stationary autoregressive processes. { However, computational procedure and theoretical justification in Jin, Shi and Wu (2013) cannot be easily extended to survival analysis.
 We will consider a more difficult setting with censored event time in this paper.
 The theoretical results established in this paper are also more general than those in Jin, Shi and Wu (2013).}